 On public holidays, most businesses, schools, and public institutions are closed.
 However, there are some exceptions, such as grocery stores, which may have limited hours.
 Public transport often operates on a reduced schedule, so it's essential to check timetables beforehand.

-Employers are required by law to provide their employees with a minimum of 5.6 weeks (28 days) of paid vacation each year (pro-rated for part-time employees), which includes public holidays.
-However, employers are not required to provide additional time off for public holidays that fall outside of the 5.6 weeks of paid vacation.
+Employers are required by law to provide their employees with a minimum of 5.6 weeks (28 days) of paid holiday each year (prorated for part-time employees), which includes public holidays.
+However, employers are not required to provide additional time off for public holidays that fall outside the 5.6 weeks of paid holiday leave.
 Many employers do offer paid time off for public holidays as a benefit to their employees.